EllieChen-Git/frontend-pricing-portal-ERN/README.md

 In terms of team collaboration, Nina has strong knowledge and background in backend, so she designed our database schema and implemented the data structure for our application.
 Ellie and Robbie spent more time on frontend design and the documentation.
 From time to time, Ellie and Robbie also worked on some backend functions while Nina also helped with the front-end styling.

-We created different branches for this project based on features.
+We distributed the major tasks based on features and created different branches for this project based on features.
+Nina was in charge of image annotation (both backend and frontend), Ellie was on image uploading (both backend and frontend) while Robbie helped with the frontend design and testing of the application.

 ### Screenshots of Trello board